L33T-KING/hey_gpt-zsh/README.md

 ***Hey GPT for ZSH***

-Inspired by Kade Killary hey_gpt, which was written for fish.
+Inspired by Kade Killary's hey_gpt, which was written for fish.
-Now we have hey_gpt for zsh here
+Now we have hey_gpt for zsh.

-Add the function to your .zprofile or .zshrc
+Make sure you have jq installed.

 Make sure you add your open api key as an environment variable $OPENAI_API_KEY

+Set your model to gpt-3.5-turbo or gpt-4 or whatever you want/have access to

+Add the function to your .zprofile or .zshrc.